kittykatattack/gameUtilities/README.md

 ```
 let gu = new GameUtilities();
 ```
-You can now access all the ultility methods through the `gu` object.
+You can now access all the utility methods through the `gu` object.

 Or, just copy and paster the function you need from the source file into your own project code.